The monopolist's free boundary problem in the plane: Introduction

-The remainder of our results are restricted to the planar case $\Omega \subset \mathbf{R}^2$.
+hence are compact and partition all of $\overline \Omega$.
 Theorem \ref{thm:structure-convexity} provides a complete description of the solution in $\Omega_0$ and $\Omega_2$: it remains to better understand the behavior of the solution in $\Omega_1$ as well as the properties of the domains $\Omega_1$ and $\Omega_2$, (noting $\Omega_0$ is, by Theorem \ref{thm:structure-convexity}, a closed convex set).

 By Theorem \ref{thm:structure-convexity}, the free boundary $\Gamma := \partial \Omega_1 \cap \partial \Omega_2 \cap \Omega$ between $\Omega_1$ and $\Omega_2$ consists only of points in rays which extend to $\partial \Omega$.
 In \S\ref{sec:neum-estim} we prove that the Neumann condition